Steve Skrovan

 Steve Skrovan is an American producer, writer, director and television host.

 Early life

 Skrovan grew up in Cleveland, Ohio, and went to Gilmour Academy during his high-school years.
 He majored in English and was a varsity football defensive back at Yale, where he graduated with a B.A. in 1979.

 Career

 Skrovan began his career as a stand-up comic.
 He hosted a short-lived talk show on MTV, Mouth to Mouth, in 1988.

 In 1989, he became the original host of Totally Hidden Video, which aired on FOX from 1989-1992.

 Starting in 1991, he was the host for the first two seasons of the game show That's My Dog on what was then The Family Channel.

 Skrovan co-wrote the 1993 Seinfeld episode "The Movie".
 He was then a writer for the CBS sitcom Everybody Loves Raymond, for the entire nine-year run (from 1996 to 2005).
+In 2001 he played a police officer in Season 2, Episode 1 of Curb Your Enthusiasm.